 Most of the vitamin D we need is produced in the top layers of the skin through sun exposure.
 Food sources for vitamin D are slim and only fish and eggs contain naturally good amounts of vitamin D. The remaining food sources are vitamin D fortified milk, plant milks, and cereals.

 With age the ability to produce vitamin D in the skin becomes less effective.
-In addition, frail seniors might not spend a lot of time out door in the sun.
+In addition, frail seniors might not spend a lot of time outdoors in the sun.
 More food vitamin D is needed, but milk, the main source of vitamin D might not be consumed due to lactose intolerance.

 Vitamin D deficiency causes a variety of issues.
 As it is important for calcium absorption, deficiency in vitamin D limits the amount of calcium that can be absorbed.
 This causes the body to pull calcium from the bones, ultimately increasing risk of frailty.
 Vitamin D deficiency is also linked to decreased cognition, however more research is needed in this area.

 Lately omega-3 fatty acids made it on the list of special attention nutrients for seniors.
 This is related to newer research results showing that adequate consumption of omega-3 fatty acids might help maintain brain health and cognitive function and improve age-related chronic systemic inflammation.
-Fatty fish consumption, the main source is not common in landlocked parts of the US and plant sources seem not to be as effective when it comes to cognition.
+Fatty fish consumption, the main source for omega-3 fatty acids is not common in landlocked parts of the US and plant sources seem not to be as effective when it comes to cognition.

 Supplementation of all these nutrients, especially if food intake is low, may be necessary to maintain adequate supply in the body.